-Fourth quarter 2021 underlying oil sales volumes were down 175% from fourth quarter 2020 primarily because of natural production decline and the reversal of oil sales volumes by the oil purchaser of the North Cowden Unit.
+Fourth quarter 2022 underlying oil sales volumes were up 75,996 Bbls from fourth quarter 2021 primarily because of absence of the reversal of oil sales volumes by the oil purchaser of the North Cowden Unit in fourth quarter 2021, partially offset by natural production decline.
 These oil sales were subsequently paid by the operator in first quarter 2022.
-Underlying gas sales volumes for fourth quarter 2021 were down 112% from fourth quarter 2020 because of timing of cash receipts, natural production decline and adjustments.
+Underlying gas sales volumes for fourth quarter 2022 were up 322,542 Mcf from fourth quarter 2021 because of timing of cash receipts and adjustments, partially offset by natural production decline.